REI: Labor organizing and criticism

 Since 2013, REI workers have been publicly organizing around workplace issues such as living wages, erratic and insufficient scheduling, access to benefits like healthcare, and safety protocols.
-While the cooperative does not currently have any trade unions, the company has been accused of union busting by forcing employees to attend anti-union meetings, putting up anti-union flyers, using "social justice language" and its status as a cooperative to mislead the public into believing it is a worker cooperative.
+While the cooperative does not currently have any trade unions, the company has been accused of union busting by forcing employees to attend captive audience meetings, putting up anti-union flyers, and using "social justice language" and its status as a retail cooperative to mislead the public into believing it is a worker cooperative.

 Workers have organized at least 5 petitions since 2016, and in January 2022, the SoHo, Manhattan location filed REI's first-ever National Labor Relations Board petition to vote to become a union.
 In March 2022, the SoHo based workers voted overwhelmingly in favor of unionization with the Retail, Wholesale, and Department Store Union (RWDSU) by a vote of 88-14.
+In March 2023, REI workers in Orange, Ohio, voted to unionize by a vote of 27-12.
+In April, its Eugene, Oregon, location filed a petition for union elections with the National Labor Relations Board.
+In May 2023 the company's Durham, North Carolina, store's workers voted 20-12 to unionize with the United Food and Commercial Workers International Union, after a four-day strike precipitated by the co-op's alleged retaliation against a union organizer.
+Durham's thus became the sixth REI store to unionize.

+As of April 2024, the unionized stores within REI had yet to successfully negotiate a contract.

+In November 2023, workers at eight REI retail stores accused the company of dozens of violations of federal labor law, including retaliating against pro-union workers, altering working conditions without union consultation, and refusing to bargain in good faith with unions at stores that had voted in favor of unionization.

 Environmental and community initiatives

-In 2006, REI purchased 11 million kWh of green power, enough to offset 20% of its overall power consumption.
-That placed REI on the US Environmental Protection Agency's top ten list of retailers in purchases of cleanly-generated electricity.
-By 2007, REI promises to make its trips through REI Adventures carbon neutral by the purchasing of green power credits "Green Tags".
-REI Adventures states that it is the first US travel company to introduce that type of program.
-REI has pledged to be a climate neutral and zero waste to landfill company in 2020 by focusing on the five areas of its business: green buildings, product stewardship, proper paper usage, reducing waste and energy efficiency.
-As of 2020, REI has also pledged to halve its carbon footprint, and has begun to offset its emissions by cutting emissions throughout its business processes, especially in the supply chain.

 To support local communities, REI offers meeting space free of charge to non-profit organizations, supports conservation efforts, and organizes yearly outdoor service outings.
 REI donates annually to conservation groups in the US.
 Its 2007 giving of $3.7 million represented about 0.28% of its $1.3 billion in gross sales.
-It also sends volunteers to help groups with cleaning up the environment, building new trails, and teaching children the importance of caring for the environment.

-REI is a key sponsor of The Access Fund, a non-profit organization committed to keeping America's climbing areas open by education, environmental protection, and advocacy.